Bone China vs Porcelain: Which Is Best for Your Table?

 Bone china is a specific type of porcelain that contains bone ash, typically 25% to 50% of the total composition.
 The rest is kaolin clay and feldspathic material, similar to regular porcelain.
 That bone ash content is what gives bone china its signature qualities.

-The first time you hold a quality bone china plate, say a Bernardaud, you notice three things immediately: it's lighter than you'd expect, the color is a soft, warm ivory (not stark white), and if you hold it up to light, you can see a gentle translucency at the edges.
+The first time you hold a quality bone china plate, say a Bernardaud, you notice three things immediately: it is lighter than you would expect, the color is a soft, warm ivory (not stark white), and if you hold it up to light, you can see a gentle translucency at the edges.
 That glow is the hallmark of quality bone china.

 The translucency test: real bone china glows when held to light